 I have looked into this and didn’t choose it at that time, but my family income needs have changed and I need to review this again.

 Here are some basic things I recommend:

-- Choose a credit card merchant system (e.g., Paypal, Square) that works for your needs.
+- Choose a credit card merchant system (e.g., Paypal, Square, Stripe) that works for your needs.
 Ask people in your field what they find best.
-Also when you have a website, the host will have certain online payment systems they integrate with and you can simply choose among those options.
+Also when you have a website, your website host will have certain online payment systems they integrate with and you can simply choose among those options.